Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 For example, if `BL-Blind-Public-Key` and `BL-Blind-Private-Key` output ECDSA keys, then the ARKG instance will also output ECDSA keys.

-We denote a concrete ARKG instance by the pattern `ARKG-BL-KEM`, substituting the chosen instantiation for `BL` and `KEM`.
+We denote a concrete ARKG instance by the pattern `ARKG-NAME`, substituting for `NAME` some description of the chosen instantiation for `BL` and `KEM`.
 Note that this pattern cannot in general be unambiguously parsed;
 implementations MUST NOT attempt to construct an ARKG instance by parsing such a pattern string.
 Concrete ARKG instances MUST always be identified by lookup in a registry of fully specified ARKG instances.